Different GST Tax Rates

 Cess Rates

 In addition to standard GST tax rates for goods and services, the law imposes cess on specific items like cigarettes, tobacco, aerated water, gasoline, and motor vehicles.
-Cess rates range from 1% to 204%, providing an additional mechanism to regulate and tax certain goods.
+Cess rates, ranging from 1% to 204%, therefore provide an additional mechanism to regulate and tax certain goods.

 Classification of Items Under the GST in India

-In India, certain goods and services are exempted from the Goods and Services Tax to ensure affordability and ease for specific sectors.
-Here’s a list of items exempt from GST:
+In India, to promote affordability and ease for specific sectors, certain goods and services are, therefore, exempted from the Goods and Services Tax.
+Specifically, here’s a list of items exempt from GST:

 GST Tax Slabs Goods Services